 I wrote this back in February right after I left the farm.
 Instead of writing separate e-mails to friends and family who are asking about my experience so far in New Zealand, I thought I’d share it here.
-I am a reserved type of person so writing this and posting it for anyone to read is a little bit disconcerting, but here it goes:

 Besides simply wanting to experience something new (and really, skip a Canadian winter), one of the main reasons I came to New Zealand was to push my boundaries by learning to accept uncertainties and embrace discomfort.
 I’ve always been scared of the unknown.
 I am the anxious type who incessantly overanalyzes every situation, especially the unfamiliar ones.
 I’ve always admired people who can just enter new situations without any worries.
 Or maybe, I just like the idea that I’m in control of things.
 I also have a low tolerance for discomfort.
 Every time I start to feel uneasy, I immediately look for the exit, whether it’s related to relationships, jobs or even ordinary social situations.
 In school, for example, if I didn’t like the professor or the course materials, I would just change or drop the course entirely without giving them a chance.
 At 28, I’ve realized I can’t escape every uncomfortable situation but I wish I handled them more with ease.
 There are many ways people deal with these types of issues, but I figured I’d confront mine by moving to a new country temporarily and allow myself to grow.